Battle of Castricum: British aid to Russians

+Depictions of distinguished commanders

 Aftermath

+At Castricum, the Russo-British allies lost 2,536 men, or up to 2,557, including 1,400+ British and 1,100+ Russians, and 11 guns (out of the 21,100 engaged), while the Batavian-French losses stood at 1,382 or 1,384 (out of the 19,000 engaged).
+The defeat persuaded the Duke that his position was untenable.
+After a chaotic retreat, the parties signed the Convention of Alkmaar on October 10.

-The British and Russians were allowed to withdraw, without paying reparations, and retaining captured bounty.
+The British and Russians were allowed to withdraw from Holland, without paying reparations, and retaining captured bounty.
 As a sign of gratitude for enabling him honourably to emerge from the inglorious Dutch imbroglio, Brune received a number of horses from the Duke.
 By 19 November all the British and Russian troops had been embarked and the expedition was over.
 In the years following the 1799 invasion, defensive lines were constructed in Holland to protect Amsterdam from future invasions from the north.

 Commemoration

 In the Huis met de Kogel (House with the Cannonball) in Alkmaar, a cannonball that got stuck in the wall during the battle can still be seen.
 A plaque beneath the cannonball commemorates the battle.
 Various locality names in Castricum also provide a reminder of the battle, like the Russenbergen dunes and the Doodelaan street.
 The Russisch Monument in Bergen marks the fighting there.
 The French victory was also commemorated on the Arc de Triomphe in Paris as "Alkmaer".